Japan student group injects new exuberance into anti-war protests

 Students Emergency Action for Liberal Democracy (SEALDs) is also denting the image of Japanese students as either apolitical introverts, who left protests to their elders, or rightwing geeks.

-Japan has not seen significant student protests since the 1960s, and civic demonstrations since then have been peopled primarily with greying left-wing activists.
+Japan has not seen significant student protests since the 1960s, and civic demonstrations since then have been peopled primarily with graying left-wing activists.

-That changed when SEALDs sprang to public notice by sponsoring weekly rallies near parliament against unpopular defence bills that Abe's ruling bloc pushed through the lower house last month.
+That changed when SEALDs sprang to public notice by sponsoring weekly rallies near parliament against unpopular defense bills that Abe's ruling bloc pushed through the lower house last month.

 The bills, based on a cabinet resolution reinterpreting Japan's pacifist constitution, could let troops fight abroad for the first time since World War Two.